All the essential protection you need...

 Chavutti Thirumal is a form of massage, which has its origins in Ayurvedic medicine and has been practised in India since ancient times.
 This is a full body oil massage, but it differs greatly from other forms of massage, in that, to perform Chavutti Thirumal, the practitioner uses her bare feet to carry out specific strokes; some are short, but generally they are long controlled strokes.
 Chavutti was borne out of the ancient Indian art of Kalarippayattu a fighting system which is indigenous to Kerla in Southern India.
 Kalari embodies elements of dance, yoga and Ayurvedic medicine and this extraordinary massage was originally developed to heal, as well as to promote suppleness and flexibility, thus enabling the Kalari practitioners to perform their art with fluidity and dexterity.

+This is a comprehensive therapy which can be used effectively for the treatment of many conditions at all ages.
+It is extremely gentle, non-invasive, and causes no discomfort or disturbance to the client; nor does it have any risks or adverse side effects.
 In treating the cranio-sacral system, the practitioner is seeking out and identifying areas of restriction, compression or tension through the body which may in turn be impeding proper function of organs, muscles, nerves, blood vessels and body tissues in general.
 These restrictions may be the result of injury, infection, inflammation, emotional tension or underlying pathologies.
 They may also be caused by the compressive pressures of the birth process.

 Daoyin Tao is Chinese Face Neck and Shoulder Massage and is a synergy of softened and adapted traditional Chinese and modern Western massage techniques which creates a subtle yet powerful harmonious blend.
 Daoyin Tao offers a totally holistic therapy experience.

 Massage is the practice of applying structured or unstructured pressure, tension, motion, or vibration manually or with mechanical aids to the soft tissues of the body, including muscles, connective tissue, tendons, ligaments, joints and lymphatic vessels, to achieve a beneficial response.
+Deep tissue massage, as the name implies, concentrates on the deeper tissues of the body to aid the process of injury healing, relieve psychological stress, manage pain, and improve circulation.
+Where massage is used for its physiological, mental, and mechanical benefits, it may be termed "therapeutic massage" or manipulative therapy.

 Fire massage is an ancient massage technique that helps with reducing stress, fatigue and pain; improving circulation, flexibility and sleep, eliminating toxins, enhancing immunity etc. Although the specifics may vary, fire massage generally involves placing a cloth soaked in alcohol and a special elixir over the face, back, legs, belly or other problem areas.
 The cloth is ignited and allowed to burn before the therapist smothers the flames with a wet towel.
 The area is covered with a poultice, film, and/or a wet towel before and during the therapy to protect the skin.